mhrrs/NFL-Yard-Prediction-SGD-Model/README.md

 # NFL Yard Prediction Model using LASSO-based SGD
 To get an idea of the result of the project, review the pptx.
-To look at the code
+To look at the code, review the updated_SGD_Results_mixed_norm.m file.
+This contains SGD, vanilla gradient descent, PCA Regression, and several visualizations.
+To get an idea of the features used for this project review the pptx, to create your own dataset, use the dataset_generation jupyter file.